 You have probably been there numerous times.
 Watching a long movie while falling asleep in your contacts, staying away from home overnight and forgetting your contact case and solution, or just taking a nap in your contact lenses.

 What is the big deal, right?
-You may have slept in your contact lenses numerous times without any issue and assume that everything is fine.
+You may have slept in your contact lenses numerous times without any issues and assume that everything is fine.
 But in reality, sleeping in your contacts can be very harmful to your eyes.
 Let us tell you why.

 The Science Behind Why You Should Avoid Sleeping in Contacts